 - Our first night was rough, rough rough.
 We found a place to stop on the side of the road.
 Therefore, we had no electrical hookups.
 When we went to bed, we were toasty and warm.
 But around 2 am our baby woke up and we were all freezing.
 Trying to figure out how to use the generator for the first time in the middle of the night is not something I'd recommend.
 My husband eventually got it figured out, but by that point we could never get our little guy to go back to sleep.
 So we woke up pretty ornery that first morning.
 We were able to use the generator

 - There is a cleaning fee if you do no return the RV clean.
 So after spending a few days living in it, the RV can get pretty messy.
 Be prepared to spend some time cleaning it out before you return it to avoid the cleaning fee.
 And if you somehow damaged the RV, cracked windshield or windows for example, you may also be charged for the auto glass repair costs.

 - You are required to dump all your waste before returning it.
 To avoid this stinky job, plan to pre-pay for the dump fee so you don't have to do it.

 HOW TO SAVE MONEY RENTING AN RV

 Renting an RV on the off season seems to be a lot cheaper than during the peak summer time.
-You’ll be able to save a lot of money if you can choose a time that isn’t prime travel time.
+You'll be able to save a lot of money if you can choose a time that isn't prime travel time.
 This is what the Cruise American prices were when we went (prices October 2019):

 - 3 nights with the zero deductible insurance plan, plus the propane and dump charge = $511.99 (If you buy propane in a large quantity from firms like Kelly Propane, this charge could perhaps be reduced)